malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 When molecules rotate inertially, that is, there are large angular displacements between collisions.
-The type of relaxation is no longer exponential, and can be identified by the ratio $\tau_1/\tau_2$ falling in the range
+The relaxation is no longer exponential, and can be identified by the ratio $\tau_1/\tau_2$ falling within the range

 $$ 1 < \tau_1/\tau_2 < 3 $$

-The value of 3 (or 4 for 2D systems) is given by Brownian dynamics, that is, assuming rotations take place through a process of small random steps.
+The value of 3 (or 4 for 2D systems)
+indicates the rotations are governed by Brownian dynamics, that is, rotations take place through a sequence of small random steps.
-Where there are large changes in orientation, the two relaxation times become correlated, since there are much fewer steps required for rotational relaxation to occur, with the limit of this being single jumps account for both relaxations simultaneously.
+When there are large changes in orientation, the two relaxation times become correlated as there are fewer steps for relaxation to occur.

-In experimental and simulation studies at high temperatures [@Laage2006] the relationship $\tau_1/\tau_2 = 3$ has held true.
-In supercooled liquids however, there have been many studies which have found $\tau_1/\tau_2 < 3$, which has given credence to the idea of rotational relaxations taking place through the process of large angular jumps.

-The typical picture of jump dynamics is that of the rotational motion, where the quantity $\tau_1/\tau_2$ has a value of 4 when the motion is comprised of small angular jumps, and reduces in value to 1 when the motion is comprised of large angular jumps. [@Kivelson1970]

-An alternative method of describing rotations which has been used in describing the breakdown of rotations and translations is to measure the rotational diffusion constant.
-There are two different formalisms of estimating rotational diffusion $D_r$, referred to as the Einstein and Debye formalisms. [@Kim2015;@Lombardo2006] The Einstein formulation treats the rotational motion in the same way as translational diffusion, by measuring the small rotational changes over time, giving

-$$ \frac{\d}{\d{t}} \langle \Delta \theta^2(t) \rangle = 2D_r $$

-for rotations in 2D.

-### Breakdown in structural relaxation and Diffusion

-Part of this story which is still being actively studied is the coupling of the rotational and translational motions on short timescales. indicating a breakdown in the Stokes-Einstein-Debye theory of dynamics.
-This result however is an observation of the overall properties and doesn't consider the microscopic coupling that takes place.
-In the potential energy landscape model as the temperature is lowered, it is predicted that more degrees of freedom will be used for motion to occur and some of these are in the rotational motion of molecules.
-This coupling between rotational and translational motion on the microscopic scale has been observed in simulations of water [@Meyer2019;@Nair2019;@Faraone2003] and liquid crystals [@Jose2006].
+At the limit, a single large motion can describe both relaxation quantities simultaneously which is described the $\tau_1/\tau_2 = 1$

 ## Dynamic Heterogeneities and structure